 I'd say that hiker is lucky to have you around ;)

-The non hikers guide to gift giving doesn't have to end here.
+And this non hikers guide to gifts for hikers doesn't have to end here!

 Non Hikers Guide To Gifts For Hikers